michaelkirk/discourse_oauth2_example/README.md

 Your Existing App
 =================

 Make your existing app an Oauth2 provider.
-I recommend the [Doorkeep Railscast](http://railscasts.com/episodes/353-oauth-with-doorkeeper).
+I recommend the [Doorkeeper Railscast](http://railscasts.com/episodes/353-oauth-with-doorkeeper).

 Generate your Oauth Application ID and Application Secret.
 You'll need to include both of these in your environment.
+See the [sample env file](https://github.com/michaelkirk/discourse_oauth2_example/blob/master/env.sh.sample)

 Install (this) Plugin